pa2eon/Rnode/documentation/howto_change_firmware.md

-# How to compile the rnode firmware for the E22 module with ESP32-S3
+# How to compile firmware for the E22 module with ESP32-S3

 ## Dependencies